dhiway/cord/docs/origin-enterprise-orbis.md

 The verifier waits through initial session activation, requires both chains' best and finalized heights to advance, checks Orbis's target-block-rate and relay-parent-offset runtime APIs, and requires task `1006` to appear on at least three distinct claim-queue cores.
+Its default short smoke gate also requires at least 2.4 Orbis best blocks per Origin best block during the measurement window; this is a protocol sanity check, not a replacement for the five-run workload benchmark.

 ## Core allocation